 Our 48 Tesla has finished 2nd at Laguna Seca in an EV time trial (TT) competition among 24 Model S and Tesla Roadster in the Production GT group.

-The competition was organized by Speed Ventures through the annual REFUEL event at world famous Laguna Seca Raceway.
 We clocked in a best lap time of 1:53, four seconds shy of Joe Nuxoll, former Tesla Motors employee and Tesla track-record holder, who registered an impressive 1:49 in a Tesla Roadster.
 Joe is an amazing driver with twenty five years of professional racing experience and we can certainly learn from the techniques, some EV specific, that he uses to maneuver through this difficult track.
 We will work hard on improving our skills and look forward to the challenge at next year’s event.

 Laguna Seca Raceway

 The Laguna Seca road course is located in beautiful Monterey County in Northern California and one of the most renown and recognizable tracks in the world.
 The track itself is challenging and similar to Sonoma Raceway in terms of track difficulty.
 Similar to Sonoma, Laguna Seca has walls and sand traps, both of which could lead to some bad consequences if you ventured off the track.
 The corkscrew is perhaps the most famous turn that the track is known for, with very sharp turns and drop in elevation, to a point where you can’t actually see the middle of the turn.
 You learn to navigate through feeling and use of an oak tree as your marker as you keep your wits through it all.

 This is not the best track for the Tesla Model S. Power limitation due to overheating was rather severe, to a point where it would not even accelerate uphill at full throttle after turn 6.
 The track is very heavy on braking as well.
 We have never seen the brakes get so hot on any other track before and will likely consider racing brake fluid next time.